Microsoft Flight Simulator’s “pre-load” was 90GB too small

 It doesn’t matter what version you choose.
 Steam only installs the 500MB launcher, too, leaving the rest to come from Microsoft.
 That’s not what I use Steam for, Microsoft.
 It took Graham four hours to install via Steam, and because the game is running that means he’s two hours past the refund window.
 He’s going off in the RPS Forbidden Slack Room of Mystery like Eyjafjallajökull, reminding everyone that Halo: The Master Chief Collection pre-load was about 10MB on the Microsoft store, though this is far worse.
 It’s causing a real issue for everyone using up their allotted refund time, and it’s bleeding into Steam’s reviews.

 What is happening?
 I know Microsoft have spent years promising and failing to catch up with PC gaming, but they’ve been trying so hard of late.
 Halo on PC, Xbox exclusives on PC, no launch date delays.
 It’s been going so well!
 But like the Microsoft of old, they have ideas about how to do it that ignores the basic practices that others have laid before them.
 They’ve somehow turned pre-loading into post-loading.
-I am now at the four-mark of my attempt to get the game to install, when all I wanted to do was generate some prime RPS Content.
+I am now at the four-hour mark of my attempt to get the game to install, when all I wanted to do was generate some prime RPS Content.
 I hope I don’t get bumped to another flight.